Test Catalog

 Outlines the length of time after testing that a specimen is kept in the laboratory before it is discarded

-Whole blood: 2 weeks (if available); Extracted DNA: 3 months; Cord blood: 1 month
+Whole blood: 2 weeks (if available); Extracted DNA: 3 months; Cord blood, saliva, cultured fibroblasts, skin biopsy, tissue biopsy: 1 month

 Performing Laboratory Location